Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 #### 9.1.8.
 Argument count (`arg_no`)

 The argument count defines the number of values a keyword or positional argument may accept.
-Independent of this count, the Argparser will aggregate any non-hyphenated value to the previous keyword argument, or, if none is given yet, add it to the positional arguments.
+Independent of this count, if [`ARGPARSER_ALLOW_ARG_INTERMIXING`](environment_variables/environment_variables.md#945-argparser_allow_arg_intermixing) is set to `false`, the Argparser will aggregate any non-hyphenated value to the previous keyword argument, or, if none is given yet, add it to the positional arguments.
 The argument count may be given as natural number (*i.e.*, as unsigned integer), including `0` as sign for flags, or as plus sign (`+`), asterisk (`*`), or question mark (`?`).
 The latter mean to accept as many values as given, at least one, or at least zero, or zero to one, respectively.
 These mirror a feature in the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module, which reflects their meaning in Perl-compatible regular expressions (PCRE).

 #### 9.1.9.
 Argument group (`arg_group`)

 The argument groups serve to group some arguments in the help message.
-One group shall comprise all positional arguments (if any is defined) and is named by [`ARGPARSER_POSITIONAL_ARG_GROUP`](environment_variables/environment_variables.md#9435-argparser_positional_arg_group).
+One group shall comprise all positional arguments (if any is defined) and is named by [`ARGPARSER_POSITIONAL_ARG_GROUP`](environment_variables/environment_variables.md#9436-argparser_positional_arg_group).
 Any other argument group shall only contain keyword arguments (options), and is sorted alphabetically in the help message.
 In the future, argument groups might be expanded to allow actual grouping of arguments upon parsing, such that options may only be given together or mutually exclusively.

 #### 9.1.10.
 Notes (`notes`)